aaditya173/Uhealty/README.md

 # Uhealty
-simple website in my fist hackathon
+Simple website in my first national level hackathon.
+The project is on the health care.
+This is not connecced to the database.